iMahdiSaad/STM32-BluePill/README.md

 # STM32-BluePill

-Design for Using STM32 for Various applications , mostly IoT related smart applications.
+PCB design process going through the schematic, layout, and routing of a 'barebones' STM32F4-based PCB including USB, a sensor, GPIO header, and small power supply circuitry in Altium Designer.
+A devlopment Board Design Using STM32 for Various applications ,mostly IoT related smart applications.
 It's a dev board where it's minimised.

 # STM32F411CEU6 with Micro USB, IMU, and SWD

 ![3D Layout](3D Layout.jpg)